cblancac/text-classification/README.md

 If you complete succesfully all the previous stpes, you are ready to test the text classifier!
 Just open your Postman, and send a a POST request using the API endpoint from your API Getaway.

 ![image](https://github.com/cblancac/text-classification/assets/105242658/b218e67e-1012-4430-8434-37361e1ab556)

+Congratulations!
+If you've come this far, you've managed to fine-tune one of Hugging Face's base models and deploy it to AWS.